Restoring Winter Lake

 Restoration of the tidal wetlands in the area along with improved passage through tide gates will allow juvenile salmon to reach the ocean at twice the size of those prior to the improvements, dramatically increasing their survival rates.

 We've installed innovative new tide gates at Winter Lake on the Coquille River that allow for fish passage and for agricultural fields to be flooded for juvenile salmon when they need it.
 But we've got a lot more work to do.
-There are 2,000 failing tide gates in Oregon—1,000 along the coast and 1,000 on the Columbia River—that are negatively impacting fish passage and juvenile salmon habitat.
+There are an estimated 3,000 tide gates in Oregon—1,500 along the coast and 1,500 on the Columbia River—that may be negatively impacting fish passage and juvenile salmon habitat.
 With your support, we are committed to restoring the tidal wetlands salmon need to thrive.